 This section should help you think about:

-The Career Progression Pathway includes the development of knowledge and skills specific to Team leadership and management.
+The types of Knowledge and Skills you need to become a Team Leader The Career Progression Pathway includes the development of knowledge and skills specific to Team leadership and management.
 It also promotes the idea of developing knowledge and skills in areas which can be useful for other career directions if you choose not to become a Team Leader.
+You can start the development process at any stage in your career, after your preceptorship period.

 Outline Descriptors for development programmes have been designed to help you think about the types of learning and development which might be useful for you.
 This may include elements of formal and informal learning.